-- (a) A Category 'A' Member Federation shall be held to be in breach of these Anti-Doping Rules if there is not an effective, intelligent and proportionate annual Testing plan maintained and implemented in Athletics within its jurisdiction that complies with the International Standard for Testing and Investigations and the requirements of Rule 15.5.1(b) ('Testing Plan'). - (b) The Testing Plan must: - (i) have the objective of ensuring that all Athletes in the pool from which a National Team is likely to be selected for any World Athletics World Championships or Olympic Games, and who are not already on the International Registered Testing Pool, are adequately tested in accordance with the requirements of this Rule; - (ii) be in place, properly documented (including the names of all the Athletes in the pool and applicable test distribution details) and notified to the Integrity Unit by no later than 1 January each year and thereafter kept up-to-date; - (iii) include in-competition testing, no notice out-of-competition testing and pre-competition blood testing for screening purposes (Athlete Biological Passport) and analyses as prescribed under WADA's Technical Document on Sport-Specific Analyses (TDSSA); - (iv) provide for all Samples to be collected by the Relevant Anti-Doping Organisation or other Sample collection authority in compliance with the International Standard for Testing and Investigations; - (v) provide for all samples to be analysed by WADA-accredited (or WADA-approved) laboratories for full menu analysis (or, in the case of ABP samples, for full ABP analysis) and the results must be reported continuously to the Integrity Unit
+(a) A Category 'A' Member Federation shall be held to be in breach of these Anti-Doping Rules if there is not an effective, intelligent and proportionate annual Testing plan maintained and implemented in Athletics within its jurisdiction that complies with the International Standard for Testing and Investigations and the requirements of Rule 15.5.1(b) ("Testing Plan").

+(b) The Testing Plan must:

-- and WADA in accordance with the requirements of the International Standard for Laboratories.
-Relevant doping control forms must be recorded on ADAMS and copies made available to the Integrity Unit upon request; - (vi) provide for co-operation and co-ordination between any Relevant National Anti-Doping Organisation and the Integrity Unit in accordance with Article 4.9 of the WADA International Standard for Testing and Investigations to further the objective set out in Rule 15.5.1(b); - (vii) provide for reporting against the performance of the Testing Plan on the request of the Integrity Unit, in a form and manner as required by the Integrity Unit. - (c) Unless otherwise approved by the Integrity Unit in exceptional circumstances, no Athlete may participate as part of a National Team of a Category 'A' Member Federation in World Athletics World Championships or Olympic Games unless, in the 10 months prior to the competition, they have undergone at least three no notice out-of-competition tests (urine and blood) including (if they compete in any of a middle distance event from 800m upwards, a long distance event, a combined event or a race walk event) at least one Athlete Biological Passport test and one EPO test.
-All such tests are to be conducted under the authority of an Anti-Doping Organisation no less than 3 weeks apart and the results recorded by the relevant entity in ADAMS.
-Category 'A' Member Federations shall ensure that all Athletes to whom this requirement may be relevant receive effective written notice of it by no later than 1 January of each year. - (d) The Integrity Unit has responsibility to ensure that the testing requirements of Rule 15.5.1(b)(vi) are fulfilled for Category 'A' Athletes in the International Registered Testing Pool and it is the responsibility of Category 'A' Member Federations (or a Relevant Anti-Doping Organisation on behalf of the Member Federation) to ensure that these requirements are fulfilled for all other Athletes.
+- (i) have the objective of ensuring that all Athletes who compete as part of a National Team in any World Athletics World Championships or Olympic Games, and who are not already on the International Registered Testing Pool, have been adequately tested in accordance with the requirements of this Rule; - (ii) be in place, properly documented (including the names of all the Athletes concerned and applicable test distribution details) and notified to the Integrity Unit by no later than 1 January each year and thereafter kept up-to-date; - (iii) include in-competition testing, no notice out-of-competition testing and pre-competition blood testing for screening purposes (Athlete Biological Passport) and analyses as prescribed under WADA's Technical Document on Sport-Specific Analyses (TDSSA); - (iv) provide for all Samples to be collected by the Relevant Anti-Doping Organisation or other Sample collection authority in compliance with the International Standard for Testing and Investigations; - (v) provide for all samples to be analysed by WADA-accredited (or WADA-approved) laboratories for full menu analysis (or, in the case of ABP samples, for full ABP analysis) and the results must be reported continuously to the Integrity Unit and WADA in accordance with the requirements of the International Standard for Laboratories.
+Relevant doping control forms must be recorded on ADAMS and copies made available to the Integrity Unit upon request; - (vi) provide for co-operation and co-ordination between any Relevant National Anti-Doping Organisation and the Integrity Unit in accordance with the International Standard for Testing and Investigations to further the objective set out in Rule 15.5.1(b)(i); - (vii) provide for reporting against the performance of the Testing Plan on the request of the Integrity Unit, in a form and manner as required by the Integrity Unit. - (c) Unless otherwise approved in its absolute discretion by the Integrity Unit in truly exceptional circumstances, no Athlete may participate as part of a National Team of a Category 'A' Member Federation in World Athletics World Championships or Olympic Games unless, in the 10 months prior to the competition, they have undergone at least three no notice out-of-competition tests (urine and blood) including (if they compete in any of a middle distance event from 800m upwards, a long distance event, a combined event or a race walk event) at least one Athlete Biological Passport test and one EPO test.
+All such tests are to be conducted under the authority of an Anti-Doping

+Organisation no less than 3 weeks apart and the results recorded by the relevant entity in ADAMS.
+Category 'A' Member Federations shall ensure that all their Athletes are aware of this eligibility requirement.